FINNGEN/autoreporting/README.md

 phenotype_abbreviation | phenotype code | -
 Cases | Number of cases for this phenotype | 1234 Controls | Number of controls for this phenotype | 1234 locus_id | The locus in question, formatted from the top SNP's chromosome, position, reference and alternate alleles.
-In case of credible set grouping, the top SNP is the variant with the  largest PIP in thta credible set.
-In case of LD and simple grouping, tthe top SNP is the variant with smallest p-value of that group/region.
+In case of credible set grouping, the top SNP is the variant with the  largest PIP in that credible set.
+In case of LD and simple grouping, the top SNP is the variant with smallest p-value of that group/region.
 Most if not all release results are grouped around credible sets.| `chr1_1_C_T` for a lead variant with chromosome 1, position 1, reference allele C and alternate  allele T. chrom | chromosome of locus | `1` pos | lead variant position | `123456` ref | lead variant reference allele | `A`